chtwilfer/chtwilfer/README.md

 - 💬 Ask me about Azure, Azure Stack, Azure Arc & NetApp Cloud Services.
 - 🔭 If you want to know more about Cloud Strategy or Hybrid / Multi Cloud Transformation, feel free to contact me.
 - ☁️ Newest topics are Amazon Web Services & Google Cloud Platform

+Private
+- 🥁 I play drums in a marching band
+- 🐕 I love dogs and 🐎 horses
+- ⛰️ I love hiking in the mountains
+- 🌊 I love the North Sea
+- 💂‍♂️ I love Great Britain

 I'm currently looking for new business & network contacts 👯!